Home Tutorials Training Consulting Books Company Contact us

 }

-The IEventBroker is a global event bus and is unaware of the IEclipseContext hierarchy.
-The IEventBroker service supports sending event information without knowing who is receiving it.
-Interested classes can register for events without knowing who is going to provide them.
-This is known as the whiteboard pattern and this pattern supports the creation of very loosely coupled application components.
+The IEventBroker is a global event bus and is independent of the IEclipseContext hierarchy.
+The IEventBroker service supports sending event information without requiring knowledge of the recipient.
+Interested classes can register for events without needing to know which classes will provide them.
+This is known as the whiteboard pattern, which promotes very loosely coupled application components.

-The disadvantage is that it is a global bus, i.e. there is no scoping of the events.
-Publishers have to ensure they provide enough information in the topic and the send object to allow subscribers to discriminate and decide that the particular event is applicable to a subscriber.
+The disadvantage is that it is a global bus with no scoping of events.
+Publishers must ensure they provide enough information in the topic and sent object to enable subscribers to determine the relevance of each event.

 Your threads can use the IEventBroker to send event data.
-The event listeners are called by the framework.
-If the method is annotated with the UIEventTopic annotation, it is called in the main thread.
+Event listeners are called by the framework.
+If a method is annotated with the UIEventTopic annotation, it is called in the main thread.

 private static final String UPDATE ="update";